tldr-pages/tldr/pages/linux/aura.md

 > The Aura Package Manager: A secure, multilingual package manager for Arch Linux and the AUR.
 > More information: <https://github.com/fosskers/aura>.

-- Search for packages from the repos and AUR:
+- Search for packages from the official repositories and AUR:

 `aura -As --both {{package_name|search_regex}}`